anagha-microsoft/databricks-workshops/iot/ProvisioningAndConfiguration.md

 Provision a resource group with the suffix telemetry-processor

 ### 1.0.2.
 Provision a virtual network(vnet)
 Provision a vnet within the resource group - telemetry-processor.
-We will provision Kafka into this vnet.
+We will provision Kafka into this vnet.<br>
 [Documentation](https://docs.microsoft.com/en-us/azure/virtual-network/quick-create-portal)

 # 2. Azure Databricks